minerva-university/cs162-hc-history/README.md

 ## Project Overview

-This project pulls feedback data from the Minerva Forum using your credentials, stores it in a local database (`data.db`), and lets you view or summarize that data.
+This project pulls feedback data from the Minerva Forum using your active browser session, stores it in a local database (`data.db`), and lets you view or summarize that data.

 It includes: